TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### 4. **Limited Customer Behavioral Insights** 💡

 #### Explanation:
-- The dataset primarily focuses on **transactional data** (e.g., sales volume, revenue) and lacks insights into **customer behavior** such as purchase frequency, retention, or satisfaction levels.
+- The dataset primarily focuses on **transactional data** (sales volume, revenue) and lacks insights into **customer behavior** such as purchase frequency, retention, or satisfaction levels.
 - Behavioral data is crucial for understanding customer loyalty and designing strategies to foster long-term relationships.

 #### Impact: